jaydee700/rest-api/README.md

 # rest-api
-A project for exploring REST-API
+A project for exploring REST-API.